Kong/docs.konghq.com/app/konnect/architecture.md

 The {{site.konnect_product_name}} platform provides a hosted control plane that manages all service configurations.
 It propagates those configurations to all data plane nodes, which use in-memory storage.
-These data planes can be installed anywhere, on-premise or in the cloud.
+These nodes can be installed anywhere, on-premise or in the cloud.

 ![{{site.konnect_short_name}} Cloud](/assets/images/docs/konnect/konnect-intro.png)